microsoft/FeatureManagement-Dotnet/README.md

 **Note:** if `variant` is specified, only *one* feature should be specified.

 By default, all listed features must be enabled for the feature tag to be rendered.
-This behavior can be overidden by adding the `requirement` attribute as seen in the example below.
+This behavior can be overridden by adding the `requirement` attribute as seen in the example below.

+**Note:** If a `requirement` of `And` is used in conjunction with `variant` an error will be thrown, as multiple variants can never be assigned.

 ``` HTML+Razor
 <feature name="FeatureX,FeatureY" requirement="Any">